 After transferring universities and starting from scratch, Zoe was on the lookout for a challenge and to gain some experience in the PR world.
 With the desire to learn and improve her skills, IMPACT has been the perfect fit.

-An avid reader and lover of the English classics, Zoe is a firm believer that the Pride and Prejudice adaptation featuring Kiera Knightly will always be better than the BBC TV Series.
+An avid reader and lover of the English classics, Zoe is a firm believer that the Pride and Prejudice adaptation featuring Kiera Knightley will always be better than the BBC TV Series.

 If novels had the power to transport you to their setting, she would pick up Andre Aciman’s Call Me By Your Name and be on her way to Northern Italy.